Home security basics: How to think like a burglar

 Facebook has some unique security features.
 These including only being visible to and able to add friends of friends.
 In addition, it’s easy to select who can see each of your posts.
 It’s worth tweaking the settings so that posts are only visible by close friends and family.
 Also, turn off the ability for people to follow your public posts.

-Even with security setting on their maximum, it’s worth not oversharing as this could lead to clues that criminals could use to their advantage.
+Even with security setting on their maximum, it’s worth not oversharing especially at Christmas, as this could lead to clues that criminals could use to their advantage.

 Ask for ID